derivatively-dynamos/aix-en-provence/README.md

 Navigate to the root directory and `npm install` all dependencies.

-## Our Talented team:
+### Tech Used:
+- React
-- Grant Deedler
+- Sass
-- Tyler Leet
+- Axios
-- James Anderson
+- Bable
-- Brian Crouse
+- Webpack